 Nearly all (94%) of finance professionals believe blockchain will accelerate the order to cash process

-More than a quarter (30%) of finance professionals believe that blockchain technology has the ability to offer enhanced data security in their organisation, while over half (51%) are confident that their organisation will be working with smart contracts incorporated in blockchain by this time next year.
+More than a quarter (30%) of finance professionals believe that blockchain technology has the ability to offer enhanced data security in their organisation.
+Similarly, over half (51%) are confident that their organisation will soon work with smart contracts incorporated in blockchain.

-These findings come from a study of more than 1000 finance professionals commissioned by Onguard, the fintech firm that focuses on the order to cash process.
+These findings come from the fintech barometer, a study of more than 1000 finance professionals commissioned by Onguard.
 Furthermore, research suggests that 19% of finance businesses are already working with blockchain integrated smart contracts.
-Nearly all (94%) of professionals agreed that the order to cash process will soon consist of significantly fewer steps because of blockchain.
+Nearly all (94%) of professionals agreed that the Order to Cash process will soon consist of significantly fewer steps because of blockchain.

-Bert Van Der Zwan, CEO at Onguard, said: “While the exact uses of blockchain are not yet defined, the level of activity using this form of technology is only going to increase.
-Businesses are already benefitting from enhanced data security, but I expect that this is just the beginning of a blockchain revolution with nearly two-thirds of organisations already preparing an initiative related to blockchain.”
+Bert Van Der Zwan, CEO at Onguard, said: “While the exact uses of blockchain are unknown, its use will only increase.
+Businesses are already benefitting from enhanced data security.
+Although I expect that this is just the beginning of a blockchain revolution.
+Nearly two-thirds of organisations are already preparing an initiative related to blockchain.”

-The study revealed that the topic of blockchain is now high on the agenda for finance organisations, with the topic being raised just under two times a week on average during formal company meetings.
+The study revealed that the topic of blockchain is now high on the agenda for finance organisations.
+The topic is raised just under two times a week on average during formal company meetings.
 Almost two thirds (61%) of firms are currently using this technology to automate admin processes.
 Interestingly, 35% of the total sample have already invested in cryptocurrencies like Bitcoin or Ethereum.

-The survey also found some interesting patterns regarding the treatment of data in financial services, with 69% of respondents saying that it plays an important role in the organisation while a further 24% strongly stating that ‘their business is data’.
+The survey also found some interesting patterns regarding the treatment of data in financial services.
+69% of respondents said that it plays an important role in the organisation.
+A further 24% strongly state that ‘their business is data’.
 Just 7% of those surveyed admitted that they felt data did not form a big part of their business.

-“Blockchain is just the latest in a line of technologies that are set to transform the financial services sector,” added van der Zwan.
-“This, therefore, means that the CFO will have a crucial role in introducing this technology, with nearly half (45%) of respondents noting that the CFO in their organisation is the primary decision maker in regards to the use of new technologies related to financial products and services.”
+“Blockchain is just the latest in a line of technologies set to transform the financial services sector,” added van der Zwan.
+“This, therefore, means that the CFO will have a crucial role in introducing this technology.”
+Nearly half (45%) of respondents noted that the CFO in their organisation is the primary decision maker in regards to the use of new technologies related to financial products and services.